dineshbellamkonda12/HireAra-Mini-Project/README.md

+## Game Play with React Icon:
+'Game Play with React Icon' is an app where you can interact and play with react icon.
+This app was developed using HTML 5, CSS 3, JavaScript and React JS

 ## Features:
 Reversed React Icon Rotation: I've added functionality that changes the rotation direction of the React icon with every user click.